Resonite-Community-Projects/community_events.resonite/docs/docs/Usage/Configurations/discord.md

 Once the Discord bot has been added, make sure to create an event using [Discord’s event system](https://support.discord.com/hc/en-us/articles/4409494125719-Scheduled-Events) to have your event appear on the public events list.

-## **2. Contact us to enable your community**
+## **2. Submit your community for review**

 At this time, we do not receive automatic notifications when a community attempts to join the system or requests automatic configuration.

-To proceed, please send a message to [brodokk](mailto:brodokk@resonite-communities.com) — to submit your community for review.
+To ensure a smooth process and allow us to track all requests efficiently, please submit your community for review using the following method:

+*   **Direct Email**: If the above options are not suitable, you may send a message to [brodokk](mailto:brodokk@resonite-communities.com).

 We will then verify that your community complies with the [Resonite Guidelines](https://resonite.com/policies/Guidelines.html).
-If everything is in order, we will update our configuration accordingly, and your event will appear in our system.
+If everything is in order, we will update our configuration accordingly, and your events will appear in our system.

 !!! info